The impact starts at home

 Age-appropriate physical activity

 Making sure children are physically activity is important for their lifelong health and wellness and prevention of obesity.
 For kids to be active, they need to know how to move their bodies for their age and in developmentally appropriate ways.
 It all starts from a baby’s very earliest days, as they get stronger and begin to develop important motor skills.
-As kids continue to grow, the importance of physical activity does too.
-School-aged children should be getting a full hour of moderate to vigorous activity every day.
+As kids continue to grow, the importance of physical activity does, too.
+School-aged children should be getting a full hour of moderate-to-vigorous activity every day.

-Getting kids moving isn’t just about preventing obesity; it's about making stronger bones, muscles and hearts, and establishing healthy habits that last a lifetime.
+Getting kids moving isn’t just about preventing obesity—it's about making stronger bones, muscles and hearts; and establishing healthy habits that last a lifetime.
 Physical activity doesn’t just benefit bodies either.
 It’s good for the mind too, helping kids concentrate better and reduce stress.

 Encourage activities that your child enjoys, making exercise a fun part of their daily routine.